Corn Trail, New South Wales: Corn Trail walking track

 The track is 15.4 km long.
 The upper end of the track is the Dasyurus Picnic Area within Monga National Park.
 The first 4 km of the track rises in elevation by approximately 150 m, to avoid steep gullies.
 It then decreases in elevation, by over 600m over the following 6 km.
 The track then maintains a relatively constant elevation, before a final short decline to the end of the track.
 The lower end of the track, in the Buckenbowra River valley, is at a carpark on the No Name Mountain Fire Trail that turns off Misty Mountain Road.

 As it descends, the trail passes from high mountain ridges to deep valleys and from eucalypt forest to warm temperate rainforest.
 There are glimpses of Mount Budawang, the highest point of the Budawang Range, and the sandstone peaks of Pigeon House and The Castle further to the north.
 It crosses the Mongarlowe and Buckenbowra Rivers.

-The track is graded as a Grade 4 walking track, under the Australian Walking Track Grading System.
+The track is graded as a Grade 4 walking track—on a scale from 1 to 5, with 5 being the most difficult—under the Australian Walking Track Grading System.

 From 1 December 2020, the Corn Trail walking track was closed due to the danger of bushfire.
 The subsequent continuing closure of the walking track was to allow the surrounding forest and other vegetation to recover from the catastrophic impact of the Clyde Mountain bushfire.
 The trail was opened again in 2022.